feedback-house/developer-portal/docs/single-sign-on-gmail.md

 ![saml-step2](/img/google-saml-step2-idp.png)

-- Download IDP metadata, option 2
+- Download IDP metadata, option 2 (it will be the xml used inside Feedback House)

 ![saml-step](/img/google-saml-step3-custom-app.png)